sunglocto/pi/README.md

 To build pi, you will need the latest version of Go, at least 1.21.
 You can grab it [here](https://go.dev).

 The build instructions are very simple.
-Simply clone the repo, fetch the repositories and build the program:=.
+Simply clone the repo, fetch the repositories and build the program.

 Here is a summary of the commands you would need to use:
 ```bash